 Photo by Jeff Ledellaytner

 iEmbody Animal, however, was meticulously choreographed and intensively filmed during a six hour day at a studio in South Boston.
-This aspect of the iEmbody instillation consists of six videos where I portrays different animals’ movements from head to tail.
-PEM provided Jeff and I with reference videos for a tiger, peacock, swan, hummingbird, snake and polar bear and she used her knowledge of movement analysis systems to observe and mimic those bodies, efforts, and use of space for each animal.
-We collaborated in framing and use of space within the studio to mirror the reference videos displayed in the instillation.
+This aspect of the iEmbody installation consists of six videos where I portray different animals’ movements from head to tail.
+PEM provided Jeff and me with reference videos for a tiger, peacock, swan, hummingbird, snake and polar bear and I used my knowledge of movement analysis systems to observe and mimic those bodies, efforts, and use of space for each animal.
+We collaborated in framing and use of space within the studio to mirror the reference videos displayed in the installation.
 While humans are bipedal creatures, the intention behind iEmbody Animal was to enhance imagination and incite a feeling of belonging within the natural world.